liganglee1122/lee_learnGit/readme.txt

 Git is a version control system.
 Git is a free software.
 This is dev branch.
-create a new branch is quick.
+create a new branch is quick & simple.